chelmertz/keyboard-navigate/readme.md

 ## Syntax

 You need to place some **extra markup** to your navigational elements.
-Let us go over that previous example potential next step:
+Let us take that previous example to the next step:

 	<div>
 		<a class="up" href="/">Home</a>